Are you too old to be a dad?

 But that is not the only cause of a backache.
 Wearing the baby, lifting the 5 kg car seat with a 10 kg kid in it takes its toll over the time.
 Forgot to mention: there is no getting out of playing a horse.

-3# People are going to assume that it is your grandkid
+3. People are going to assume that he is your grandkid

 People are idiots, and they are also judgemental.
 In fact, the extent to which a few people can comprehend things could be measured with a foot ruler.

 As a consequence, you are going to be treated as a granddad instead of the dad, and your wife- your daughter.
 Ignore the idiots.
 There is a trick to filter this kind of negativity around you.
 When you hold the baby, have a conversation with her.
 She would respond with her "goo-goo-ga-gaas," but that would release endorphins in your brain enough to shield you from the negativity around you.